 - You may want to give most feeds by breast but offer formula at 1 or 2 feeds per day.

 - You may be worried breastfeeding is not giving your baby enough milk or your are experiencing challenges with breastfeeding.
 If this is the case please call Just One Number on 0300 300 0123.
 One of our infant feeding champions can be asked to give you a video call if you require feeding support.

 If you are considering combination feeding because you think your baby is not getting enough milk, please call Just One Number on 0300 300 0123 to speak to one of our skilled team members.

 Breastmilk supply is created by feeding often and responsively.
 This means feeding your baby when they start to show hunger cues.

 The NHS suggest that it can take up to six weeks to successfully establish breastfeeding.
-It's often recommended to wait until feeding is firmly established before introducing a bottle.
+It is recommended to wait until feeding is well established before introducing a bottle.